fbpx Skip to content

 Recording fee

 The recording fee is paid to the local government (usually the county) to officially record the property transfer and new mortgage.
-This fee varies widely depending on your location but usually ranges from $20 to $250.
+This underwriting and processing fee varies widely depending on your location but usually ranges from $20 to $250.
 This recording establishes public notice of your ownership and the lender’s interest in the property.

 Discount points